wael-suleiman-UdeS/External_Force_ROS_Package/Matlab/ReadMe.txt

-#Experimental data accompanying the paper: "Kalman Filter Based Observer for an External Force Applied to Medium-sized Humanoid Robots", submitted to IROS 2018
+#Experimental data accompanying the paper: "Kalman Filter Based Observer for an External Force Applied to Medium-sized Humanoid Robots", to appear in IROS 2018

 To run the force observer under MATLAB: